-Similar to the Oklahoma case, the corrected shear values are nearly an order of magnitude larger than the original shear values.
+Similar to the Oklahoma case, the corrected shear values are an order of magnitude larger than the measured shear values.
 Again, the peaks in the corrected shear values correspond fairly well to tornado formation times.
-The original shear values show this trend to some extent as well, although the peaks in the original shear are not as well-defined.
-This discrepancy can be partially attributed to the range of shear values present in the original and corrected shear fields.
+The measured shear values show this trend to some extent as well, although the peaks in the measured shear are not as well-defined.
+This discrepancy can be partially attributed to the range of shear values present in the measured and corrected shear fields.
 The larger jumps in the corrected shear field make it easier to differentiate between tornadic and nontornadic time periods.